The Alabama Oxbryta lawsuit lawyers at Fob James Law Firm are helping people impacted by the sickle cell medication called voxelotor.

 Oxbryta (voxelotor) was once considered a breakthrough treatment for sickle cell disease.
 Marketed as a life-saving drug, it was prescribed to patients across the country — including many here in Alabama.

-Unfortunately, Oxbryta was later linked to serious side effects, including life-threatening vaso-occlusive crises (VOCs), organ damage, and even death.
+Unfortunately, Oxbryta was later connected to serious side effects.
+These include life-threatening vaso-occlusive crises (VOCs), organ damage, and even death.

 Now, lawsuits are being filed against the manufacturer for failing to warn patients about these risks.

-If you or a loved one suffered complications after taking Oxbryta, the attorneys at Fob James Law Firm are here to help.
+If you or a loved one suffered complications after taking Oxbryta, Fob James Law Firm is ready to help.

 What Is Oxbryta and Why Was Oxbryta Recalled?